bryanwb/bryanwb.github.io/src/pages/blog/08-23-2018-emacs/index.md

 instantly.
 I use emacs keybindings everywhere, in the shell, browser, you name it.
 On OS X, [Karabiner](https://pqrs.org/osx/karabiner/) mapped those bindings for me and now on linux laptop with GNOME it is a top-level feature.
-In VS Code I foudnd that I was constantly closing the editor accidentally or deleting a text in a buffer with the most common commands that I use thousands of times a day.
+In VS Code I found that I was constantly closing the editor accidentally or deleting a text in a buffer with the most common commands that I use thousands of times a day.
 Here are just a few.
-I probably have ~100 in muscle memory.
+I probably have >100 in muscle memory.

 * M-f forward word
 * M-b backward word